PrefectHQ/prefect/docs/index.md

 # **Welcome to Prefect**

-Prefect enables you to build resilient data workflows so that you can understand, react to, and recover from unexpected changes.
-Bring your Python code, sprinkle in a few decorators, and go!
+Prefect enables you to build and observe resilient data workflows so that you can understand, react to, and recover from unexpected changes.
+It's the easiest way to transform any Python function into a unit of work that can be observed and orchestrated.
+Just bring your Python code, sprinkle in a few decorators, and go!

 With Prefect you gain simple: